dp-daly/js-snake/README.md

 * Tailored character text and sound effects for the alternative theme.

+* Additional visual cues for game over, such as flashing sprites and red animated text in the console to add emphasis.

 * A condition to prevent the game from ending if any key other than an arrow key is pressed.

 * Optimisation for smartphones and tablets.